hipe/tmx/brazen/doc/issues/096-the-table-narrative.md

     a thing once per table..

-we achieve the last point above by introducing the mechanism of [#007.H] dynamic dependencies" which we are formulating presently..
+we achieve the last point above by introducing the mechanism of "dynamic dependencies" which we are formulating presently..